BonnierNews/eslint-config/README.md

   - _Definition for rule 'no-nonoctal-decimal-escape' was not found_
   - _Definition for rule 'no-unsafe-optional-chaining' was not found_
 - If you still have issues; try updating `npm` (if you use _nvm_ `nvm install-latest-npm`) & `prettier` as-well
+- Remove any 'eslint-disable-line no-unused-expressions' directives added because of chai assertions, they are not needed anymore (`eslint-plugin-chai-friendly` is used in test).
+- Remove any globals and special rules related to `mocha-cakes-2` in your `test/.eslintrc.json`, they already exist in `eslint-config-exp/test`.

 Once you complete the steps above run the following: